fangixn/EconWeb/README.md

 - **Online Learning**: Educational resources and courses
 - **Practical Tools**: Analysis tools and calculators

+## 🧭 Usage Guide

+The platform includes an interactive Usage Guide section that helps users choose the optimal navigation method:

+### Guide Cards
+- **Functional Navigation**: For users who know exactly what they want to do
+  - Scenario-based guidance (need data → data sources, read policy → policy analysis)
+- **Resource Categories**: For systematic browsing and exploration
+  - Ideal for beginners and comprehensive learning paths
+- **Top Journals**: For accessing high-quality academic resources
+  - Direct access to prestigious economics journals
+- **German Focus**: For specialized German economics research
+  - Targeted resources for German economic institutions and data

+### Quick Tips
+- Search functionality for specific resource discovery
+- Tag-based filtering for quick categorization
+- Bookmark recommendations for frequent access

+Each guide card is interactive and provides context-specific navigation to help users efficiently find relevant economics resources.

 ## 🎨 Design Philosophy

 ### Visual Design